halftrainedharry/AdvSearch/core/components/advsearch/docs/readme.txt

 - UTF-8 charset
 - php multi-bytes setting ON

-Optionals:
-- ZendSearch library 1.12 (Read installation chapter first) <https://github.com/zendframework/ZendSearch>

-AdvSearch uses JQuery 1.10.2 (included in the package).
+AdvSearch uses jQuery 1.10.2 (included in the package).